jabdownsmash/sepharoth213.github.io/index.md

 The what I've done page holds a portfolio of things I've created.

-If you are looking for more resume-esque type stuff, if you want to get a hold of me, or if you are interested in me as a person, there's the about me page.
+If you are looking for more resume-esque stuff, if you want to get a hold of me, or if you are interested in me as a person, there's the about me page.

 Lastly, if you're confused about all of this, hit the triangle up at the top, next to welcome.
 It'll all make sense then.